tricar534/CPSC323_PA1/README.md

 ## Purpose
 This project is a lexical analyzer built with **Flex**.
-It scans a source code file, identifies tokens such as keyword, punctuation, numbers, real numbers, operators, and identifiers, and outputs them in two columns
+It scans a source code file, identifies tokens such as keyword, punctuation, numbers, real numbers, operators, unknown, and identifiers, and outputs them in two columns

 ---